Before setting off on your adventure, check out KeyCam and the War of 1812 Interactive Battlefield Maps

 BREAK TIME: Golfing, fishing and fossil hunting are favorite Southern Maryland pastimes.

-3. In August 1814, more than 4,000 enemy troops sailed up the Patuxent River seeking a landing spot.
-They chose Benedict, a town known as much today for its fishing, sailing and seafood as its War of 1812 history.
+3. In August 1814, more than 4,000 enemy troops sailed up the Patuxent River in search of a landing spot.
+Ultimately, they decided on Benedict, a town known as much today for its fishing, sailing, and seafood as it is for its War of 1812 history.

-4. Upper Marlboro is where the British Army and Navy linked for the first time, preparing an attack on Washington, D.C.
-Treat yourself to incredible scenery at Patuxent River Park and relaxing horseback riding inside Rosaryville State Park.
+4. The British Army and Navy linked for the first time in Upper Marlboro to prepare an attack on Washington, D.C.
+While you're here, treat yourself to an incredible view at Patuxent River Park or a relaxing horseback ride at Rosaryville State Park.

-BREAK TIME: Concerts, fairs and sporting events all take place at the versatile, Upper Marlboro-based Prince George’s Equestrian Center/Show Place Arena.
+BREAK TIME: Concerts, fairs and sporting events all take place at the versatile Prince George’s Equestrian Center/Show Place Arena, based in Upper Marlboro.

 5. Sidetrack east into Annapolis, where the Maryland State House dome was used as an observation station.
-Today, the U.S. Naval Academy Museum holds war artifacts, while sites linked to Francis Scott Key include St. John’s College, which he attended, and the Chase-Lloyd House, where he was married.
+This state capitol offers many ways to reconnect with the past; you can browse war artifacts at the U.S. Naval Academy Museum or visit Francis Scott Key's alma mater, St. John’s College and the Chase-Lloyd House, where he married Maryland native Mary Tayloe Lloyd.

 6. An ill-prepared American force fought a brave but futile rear-guard action in the vicinity of what is now a waterfront park in Bladensburg.